MoaazGaballah/blockly-games/Build.md

     cd blockly-games/
     make deps

+If `make deps` fails with an error, try running it again and see if it gets farther.
+Pulling code from Github can sometimes be flaky.

 ## Build English

 The next step is to build all the English versions of the applications:

     make en

-Expect to see many compiler warnings, but there shouldn't be any errors.
+There shouldn't be any errors.

 ## Build all Languages

 Optionally, you might wish to build all the languages, not just English.
-Be warned that this takes approximately *5 hours*, so this may be something you should do overnight.
+Be warned that this takes approximately *4 hours*, so this may be something you should do overnight.

     make languages